|Section 80C||Section 80CCC||Section 80CCD||Section 80 TTA|

 Section 80EE: Deductions on Home Loan Interest for First Time Home Owners

-This section was revived in Budget 2016 and is applicable starting FY 2016-17.
 The deduction under this section is available only to an individual who is a first time home owner.
 The value of the property purchased must be less than Rs 50 lakh and the home loan must be less than Rs 35 lakh.
-The loan must be taken from a financial institution and must have been sanctioned between 01.04.2016 to 31.03.2017.
+The loan must be taken from a financial institution and must have been sanctioned between 01 April 2016 to 31 March 2017.

-Rajiv Gandhi Equity Scheme has been discontinued starting from April 1, 2017.
-Therefore, no deduction under section 80CCG will be allowed from AY 2018-19.
+Rajiv Gandhi Equity Scheme has been discontinued starting from 1 April 2017.
+Therefore, no deduction under section 80CCG will be allowed from FY 2017-18.

 Deductions on Medical Insurance